This article contains Amazon affiliate links, see my full disclosure

 This game mode stands for Player vs Player.
 This is recommended for the more seasoned players given that there is a heightened element of danger.
 Not only can the elements, wild dinos, and hunger/dehydration, drowning and fall damage potentially kill you, but also any player that is not either in your tribe or alliance.

 The playstyle has to primarily be either aggressive or defensive to survive in a PvP map.
-It is also recommended to build a compact well-fortified base as opposed to a larger base in the open (dependant on the server and players involved).
+It is also recommended to build a compact well-fortified base as opposed to a larger base in the open (dependent on the server and players involved).

 Fortnite Battle Royale

 Like other battle royale games, Fortnite Battle Royale is a competitive shooter between 100 players as they air-drop out of a moving plane or “battle bus”, in this case, and then they fight to survive as the play space slowly shrinks to force people into combat.

 The formula for surviving this battle royale is that you need to find all of your weapons and equipment on the map because you don’t land with anything other than a pickaxe.

 While you could try attacking someone with your axe but it is best used to harvest building materials from trees, cars and other free-standing objects so you can make your own walls, ramps, and platforms.
 This is the main ingredient that differentiates Fortnite Battle Royale sprang from other battle royale games like Players Unknown Battleground and this is the ingredient that makes it stand apart.